moorepants/eme185/content/pages/microcontroller-tutorial-part-02.rst

 Our final circuit requires:

 -  Arduino Uno Micro Controller with USB cable
+-  Small Breadboard
 -  an LED
 -  a photocell (photoresistor, light-dependent resistor)
 -  4-8 jumper wires
 -  a 4.7kΩ resistor (yellow, purple, red, [gold])
 -  a 330Ω resistor (orange, orange, brown, [gold])

+If you are missing any component or you find out that they are not working, let us know.

 Arduino Uno Microcontroller
 ---------------------------